Ram Govind Chaudhary

-Ram Govind Chaudhary (born 9 July 1946) is one of the prominent socialist leaders of India who has served as the Leader of the Opposition in the Uttar Pradesh Legislative Assembly from 2017 to 2022.
+Ram Govind Chaudhary (9 July 1953 – 25 September 2026) was an Indian politician who was regarded as one of the prominent socialist leaders in the country.
+He served as the Leader of the Opposition in the Uttar Pradesh Legislative Assembly from 2017 to 2022.
 He was in charge of Basic Education and Child Nutrition and Development Ministries in previous Samajwadi Party Government of Uttar Pradesh led by Akhilesh Yadav.
-He is Member of Legislative Assembly of Uttar Pradesh from the Bansdih assembly seat, Ballia.
+He was Member of Legislative Assembly of Uttar Pradesh from the Bansdih assembly seat, Ballia.

-He had closely worked with Jayaprakash Narayan and Chandra Shekhar.
-He is one of the close associates of Samajwadi Party president Mulayam Singh Yadav.
+Chaudhary worked closely with Jayaprakash Narayan and Chandra Shekhar.
+He was also one of the close associates of Samajwadi Party president Mulayam Singh Yadav.

 Early life and education

-Chaudhary was born on 9 July 1946 in Gosaipur, Ballia, Uttar Pradesh to Dwarika Choudhary.
-In 1974, he got Bachelor of Arts degree from Gorakhpur University, and in 1982, he received a degree in LLB from Lucknow University.
+Chaudhary was born on 9 July 1953 in Gosaipur, Ballia, Uttar Pradesh to Dwarika Choudhary.
+In 1974, he got a Bachelor of Arts degree from Gorakhpur University, and in 1982, he received a degree in LLB from Lucknow University.

 Political career

-Chaudhary has been MLA for eight terms.
+Chaudhary was MLA for eight terms.
 From 1977 to 1992 he represented Chilkahar constituency in Ballia of Uttar Pradesh.
-Since 2002, he represented Bansdih (Assembly constituency) in Ballia as a member of Samajwadi Party.
-He was also Minister of Horticulture and Food Processing in Mulayam Singh Yadav cabinet (1990-91) and Minister of Child Development and Nutrition, Basic Education in Mulayam Singh Yadav cabinet (2003-07) and Akhilesh Yadav cabinet (2012-17).
+From 2002, he represented Bansdih (Assembly constituency) in Ballia as a member of the Samajwadi Party.
+He was also Minister of Horticulture and Food Processing in Mulayam Singh Yadav's cabinet (1990–91) and Minister of Child Development and Nutrition, Basic Education in Mulayam Singh Yadav's cabinet (2003–07) and Akhilesh Yadav's cabinet (2012–17).

-Since March 2017, he serves as Leader of opposition in Seventeenth Legislative Assembly of Uttar Pradesh, as a leader of Samajwadi Party.
+From March 2017, he served as Leader of opposition in the Seventeenth Legislative Assembly of Uttar Pradesh, as a leader of the Samajwadi Party.

+Personal life and death

+Chaudhary was married to Kalawati Devi, and together they had a son.
+He died in Lucknow on 25 September 2026, at the age of 73.